La Perouse, New South Wales: History

 La Perouse was known as "Gooriwal" to the Muruora-dial people of the area.
-The Gameygal or Kameygal clan of the Dharawal people probably lived between the mouth of the Cooks River and present-day La Perouse, including the La Perouse area.
+The Gameygal or Kameygal clan of the Dharug people probably lived between the mouth of the Cooks River and present-day La Perouse, including the La Perouse area.

 La Perouse was named after the French navigator Jean-François de Galaup, comte de Lapérouse (1741–88), who landed on the northern shore of Botany Bay west of Bare Island on 26 January 1788.
 Captain Arthur Phillip and the first fleet of convicts had arrived in Botany Bay a few days earlier.
-Louis XVI of France had commissioned Lapérouse to explore the Pacific.
+King Louis XVI had commissioned Lapérouse to explore the Pacific.
 In April 1770 James Cook's expedition had sailed onto the east coast of Australia whilst exploring the south Pacific searching for Terra Australis or ‘Land of the South’.
 Upon King Louis XVI's orders, Lapérouse departed Brest, France, in command of the Astrolabe and Boussole on 1 August 1785 on a scientific voyage of the Pacific inspired by the voyages of Cook.
 La Perouse in Sydney's south is named after the leader of this French expedition.

 Lapérouse's two ships sailed to New South Wales after 12 of his men had been attacked and killed in the Navigator Islands (Samoa).
 Astrolabe and Boussole arrived off Botany Bay on 24 January just six days after Captain Arthur Phillip (1738–1814) had anchored just west of Bare Island, in HMS Supply.
 On 26 January 1788, as Captain John Hunter was moving the First Fleet around to Port Jackson after finding Botany Bay unsuitable for a Settlement, Lapérouse was sailing into Botany Bay, anchoring there just eight days after the British had.

-The British received Lapérouse courteously, and offered him any assistance he might need.
-The French were far better provisioned than the British were, and extended the same courtesy but apparently neither offer was accepted.
+The British received Lapérouse courteously and offered him any assistance he might need.
+The French were far better provisioned than the British were, and extended the same courtesy but neither offer was accepted.
 The commander of the Fleet, Captain Phillip, ordered that two British naval vessels, HMS Sirius and Supply, meet the French.
 Contrary to popular belief, the French did not have orders to claim Terra Australis for France and the arrival of the French ships Astrolabe and Boussole and their meeting with the ships of the British expedition was cordial and followed normal protocols.
 Lapérouse subsequently sent his journals and letters to Europe with the British ship, the Sirius.